-Health Information and Tools > Patient Care Handouts > Learning About Domestic Abuse
+Health Information and Tools > Patient Care Handouts > Learning About Intimate Partner Violence

 Main Content

-Domestic abuse can affect people of any gender, ethnic group, race, or religion.
+Abuse can affect people of any ethnic group, race, or religion.
 It can affect teens, adults, or the elderly.
-And it can happen to people who are gay, straight, rich, or poor.
-But most abuse victims are women.
+And it can happen to people of any sexual orientation, gender, or social status.

 Abusers use fear, bullying, and threats to control their partners.
-They control what their partners do, where they go, or who they see.
+They may control what their partners do.
+They may control where their partners go or who they see.
 They may act jealous, controlling, or possessive.
 These early signs of abuse may happen soon after the start of the relationship.
 Sometimes it can be hard to notice abuse at first.
 But after the relationship becomes more serious, the abuse may get worse.

 If you are being abused in your relationship, it's important to get help.
-The abuse is not your fault, and you don't have to face it alone.
+The abuse is not your fault.
+You don't have to face it alone.

 Be careful